Skip to content

 When a Legacy Contact submits a request after your death — along with an access key that you generate when you designate them — Apple will grant them access to specific types of data in your account.
 The process typically takes a few days to a few weeks.

-The access that Legacy Contacts receive is substantial.
+The access Legacy Contacts receive is substantial.
 They can download photos and videos from iCloud Photos, review iCloud Drive files, access Notes, Calendar, Contacts, Reminders, and Safari bookmarks.
 They can also access iCloud Mail, text message attachments, and Health app data.

 What they cannot access is equally important to understand.
 Legacy Contacts cannot access Apple Pay or any financial information, iTunes or App Store purchases (digital licenses that remain non-transferable), passwords saved in iCloud Keychain, or in-app purchase content.
 FaceTime history is also excluded.